Envisage Families More Information

 Chief Investigator

-Associate Professor Laura Miller is based at the Australian Catholic University in Brisbane, on Turrbal and Jagara country.
+Professor Laura Miller is based at the Australian Catholic University in Brisbane, on Turrbal and Jagara country.
 Laura is an occupational therapist with over 20 years of clinical experience working with children with disabilities and their families.
 Laura has worked in Perth WA, London UK, and Brisbane, QLD and has also worked with organisations and families in Bhutan, Vietnam, and Timor.
 She is deeply committed to empowering caregivers and enabling children, families, and communities.
 Laura’s research interests focus on motivation, engagement, caregiver empowerment, and innovative models of service delivery.

 Christine Imms Christine Imms